sosguthorpe/mod-erm/service/docs/getting-started.md

 * un: folio
 * pw: folio

-These can be set to whatever you like during the creation of the databses but be sure to reflect your changes in the the application config file at `grails-app/conf/application.yml` Example config that can be executed by postgres user:
+These can be set to whatever you like during the creation of the databases but be sure to reflect your changes in the the application config file at `grails-app/conf/application.yml` Example config that can be executed by postgres user:

     CREATE USER folio WITH PASSWORD 'folio' SUPERUSER CREATEDB INHERIT LOGIN;